UddavGoshika/ZeroLeak-RAGGPT/README.md

 **PrivateGPT-LocalAI** is a secure, fully offline AI chatbot designed for **organizations** that require **absolute data privacy**.
 Built with a **Retrieval-Augmented Generation (RAG)** architecture and powered by a **local Large Language Model (LLM)**, it retrieves organization-specific data without connecting to the internet or external APIs.

+🚧 🔴**Note:** This is just the beginning.
+Many features like PDF upload, authentication, document sources (URLs, images, live feeds), and dashboards are **planned but not implemented** due to limited resources.
+If you believe in the power of open, private AI — feel free to contribute, fork, or support it! 💪

 ---

 ## ✅ Features